oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -06

    * Fix minor issues in some examples
+   * Added IANA media type registration request for the JSON Serialization
    * More precise wording around storing artifacts with sensitive data
    * The claim name `_sd` or `...` must not be used in a disclosure.
    * Ensure claims that control validity are checked after decoding payload